 When posting job ads, be explicit about duties and responsibilities, physical requirements, personality traits and any relevant experience or qualifications.
 Make sure you post job openings in places your prospective employees are likely to see, like social media ads for young adult employees and LinkedIn posts for experienced professionals.

 Hiring is a marathon, not a sprint.
 Never hire someone with obvious red flags just because they are available or eager.
 Instead, keep interviewing until you find the right fit.
+Consider having your mission statement and the core values at hand for you or your hiring manager to keep them top of mind, in pursuing individuals that reflect these same attributes.

 Manage your back office